 - Residential detox in South Florida

-- Medical detox in West Palm Beach
+- Medical detox in Jupiter

 - Addiction treatment for professionals

 Suffering from substance abuse can be a lonely, isolating condition.
 But treatment can be effective, and the stigma against substance abuse won’t last forever.
-Call Serenity House Detox at 866.294.5306 to learn about how you can confidently start your own recovery.
+Call Serenity House Detox & Recovery at 866.294.5306 to learn about how you can confidently start your own recovery.